XuuXiaolan/GiantSpecimens/Plugin/Thunderstore/README.md

 -Redwood Plushie Icon sprite by [@mari0no1](https://thunderstore.io/c/lethal-company/p/Mari0no1/DoorsEscapeMusic/)

--LGU compatibility and other scrap spawning on monster death help by [@SnackS](https://thunderstore.io/c/lethal-company/p/malco/Lategame_Upgrades/)
+-LGU compatibility and other scrap spawning on monster death help by [@SnackS]

+-Weather stuff like the lightning bolt by [@mrov](https://thunderstore.io/c/lethal-company/p/mrov/WeatherTweaks/)

 -Uh, support me if you'd like on the support button next to Manual Download on thunderstore :p